MLI-lab/TTT_Denoising/README.md

 * --gpu 0: Selects the single gpu for applying method.
 Distributed data paralleling is not used in this case.
 * --denoise-loss: Selects the denoising loss.
 Set 'pd' for the default version of our method.

-## Reproduction of the results in Table 1
+## Reproducing the results in Table 1

 The test results can be reproduced by running 'test_time_training/TTT_MIM_TestTimeTraining.ipynb'.
 The exact parameters to get results in Table 1 are given as,